• Skip to main content

 Substitute chickpea flour with almond flour for those with gluten sensitivities or who are following a Paleo diet.
 Made from ground almonds, it is rich in vitamins, minerals, and healthy fats.

-• When baking with almond flour, it is important to add extra moisture in the form of eggs, oil, or nut butter.
+- When baking with almond flour, adding extra moisture in the form of eggs, oil, or nut butter is important.
 This will help to prevent the baked goods from becoming too dry.

-• To improve the rise and structure of baked goods made with almond flour, add a teaspoon of baking powder per cup of flour.
+- Add a teaspoon of baking powder per cup of flour to improve the rise and structure of baked goods made with almond flour.

 6. Cassava Flour